March 2025

 What Are Subroutines?
 A Deep Dive Into How They Work

-Let me take you behind the scenes of something powerful yet often hidden in plain sight—subroutines.
-You’ve likely used them indirectly without even realizing it.
-Every time a computer executes a repeating task, chances are, a subroutine is involved.
-Now, let’s explore what subroutines are, how they function, and why they’re a vital piece of the puzzle in computer science.
+Let me take you behind the scenes of something powerful yet often overlooked — subroutines.
+You’ve probably used them without even realizing it.
+Every time a computer performs a repeated task, a subroutine is at work.
+So, what are subroutines?
+They are reusable blocks of code that make programs more efficient, organized, and easier to maintain.
+In this article, I’ll explain what are subroutines, how they function, and why they’re essential in computer science.

 What Are Subroutines?
 A Deep Dive Into How They Work Read More »